majacQ/rails/guides/source/testing.md

 #### Taking it further

 We were able to successfully test a very small workflow for visiting our blog and creating a new article.
 If we wanted to take this further we could add tests for commenting, removing articles, or editing comments.
-Integration tests are a great place to experiment with all kinds of use-cases for our applications.
+Integration tests are a great place to experiment with all kinds of use cases for our applications.

 Functional Tests for Your Controllers